diamosalmpantis/ML-Based-Accelerated-Optimization-of-Reconfigurable-PV-PEM-Systems/README.md

 Purpose: Systematic exploration of the search space without requiring predefined weighting factors.

-2. NSGA-II plots_1MW.py (Visualizations)
+2. NSGA-II plots.py (Visualizations)
 A dedicated module for generating high-quality visualizations of the optimization results, including:

-3D/4D Pareto Fronts: Illustrating the trade-offs between competing objectives.
+3D/2D Pareto Fronts: Illustrating the trade-offs between competing objectives.

 Correlation Matrices: Analyzing the relationships between environmental inputs (irradiance) and system performance.

 MCDA Weight Distributions: Boxplots showing CRITIC-derived weight variability.

-3. Better_prediction_couplinh_1MW.py (Hybrid Surrogate Model)
-The core of the real-time decision framework.
-It maps environmental features directly to optimal system configurations.
+3. Better_prediction_coupling.py (Hybrid Surrogate Model- Digital Twin) The core of the real-time decision framework.
+It maps environmental features directly to optimal system configurations and PEM operational temperature.

-Machine Learning: Utilizes Random Forest Regression to predict PV configurations and PEM temperatures.
+Machine Learning: Utilizes Random Forest Regression to predict PV configurations and PEM temperatures with the help of a k-d-tree acceleration.

 Reliability Filter: Employs a k-d tree-based nearest-neighbor search to verify prediction validity against the training database.

 Physical Logic: Incorporates rule-based feasibility checks to ensure valid operation under low irradiance or out-of-distribution conditions.

-🛠 Methodology
-The workflow follows a two-stage process:

-Offline Optimization: NSGA-II evaluates thousands of candidate configurations using physics-based simulations to generate a robust database of optimal solutions.

-Online Deployment: The hybrid model learns from this database to provide near-instantaneous recommendations.
-This avoids the "prohibitively slow" iterative cycles of traditional physics-based methods, enabling responsive control under continuously changing weather.

 💻 Performance Baseline
 All execution times and benchmarks were recorded on the following hardware: